RobWunderlich/qcb-qlik-sse/README.md

 ### Configuring Mail
 If you wish to use functions that send mail, you must configure the nodemailer properties.
 1. Rename or copy /lib/mail/sample-mailOptions.js to mailOptions.js.
-2. In mailOptions.js, configure SMTP host, port and authentication and pther properties as required.
+2. In mailOptions.js, configure SMTP host, port and authentication and other properties as required.

 ## Contributions
 Contributions are welcome.
 Please fork the project and submit a PR.